 2 – Podcast – This episode on Naval Ravikant’s podcast on how we all are equal in our infinite ignorance.
 He says, “This brings us to the related point that science is never settled.
 We should always be free to have new creativity and new conjecture.
 You never know where the best ideas are going to come from.
 You have to take every idea that’s made in good faith seriously.”

-(This issue is a part of the “Sunday Clippings”.
-Every week I compile various useful insights, learnings and my highlights from interesting articles, books and podcasts in a short and concise email newsletter.
-I’d love for you to sign up here and receive the future issues directly to your inbox.)
+(This is an issue of the “Sunday Clippings”.
+Every week I compile various valuable ideas, learnings, along with my highlights from interesting articles, books and podcasts in a short and skimmable email newsletter.
+Sign up here to get future issues delivered directly to your inbox!)